Apollo Nida’s Fiancee, Sherien Almufti, Cozies Up To Phaedra Parks’ Enemy, Kandi Burruss’ Mom Mama Joyce

 “I’m happy for you, Kandi and Todd!
 Appreciate everything y’all been doing for me.”

-Luckily, Phaedra had decided to skip the party in favor of hanging out with Porsha Williams, who wasn’t invited.
+Luckily, Phaedra had decided to skip the party for hanging out with Porsha Williams, who wasn’t invited.
 In her confessional interview, Kandi, who used to be very good friends with Phaedra, admitted that Sherien’s presence was likely going to make Phaedra accuse her of wrongdoing.
 Kandi maintained that she didn’t know that Sherien was going to be there.
-Apparently Todd didn’t tell Kandi that Apollo told him that he was going to send Sherien there?
+Apparently, Todd didn’t tell Kandi that Apollo told him that he was going to send Sherien there?

 “Phaedra could have been here tonight.
 She’s going to swear that me and this girl are in cahoots.
 But I didn’t know this girl was coming up over here.
 I did not know!
 Keep your girlfriends.
 I don’t want to be involved in this because it’s only just going to cause more drama.”